Majid-Mollaeefar/auto-sec-gpt/README.md

 ## Support

-AutoSecGPT made by 💖.
-You can support the project by
+If you find AutoSecGPT is helpful and would like to support the project:

 <a href="https://buymeacoffee.com/majidml" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" style="width:120px;"></a>

 ## Contacts